danboid/shufti/README.md

 Due to its nature, shufti will only be of use if you maintain the same display configuration ie screen / desktop config and resolution(s).

-Whilst shufti allows you to view images fullscreen, it is geared toward the viewing of images in non-fullscreen windows.
-If you use its directory browsing ability, you should really exit fullscreen mode before moving to the next image.
-It may make sense to make that the default behaviour, auto-exiting fullscreen when changing image.
+Whilst shufti allows you to view images fullscreen, it is intended for the viewing of images in non-fullscreen windows.
+If you use its directory browsing ability, you should exit fullscreen mode before moving to the next image.

-shufti isn't able to dynamically resize its window when browsing images within a directory if its window has been auto-maximised vertically or horizontally.
+shufti isn't able to dynamically resize its window when browsing images within a directory if its window has been maximised vertically or horizontally by the window manager.
 This is the case for both KDE (Kwin) and MATE (Marco) at least.
-Resizing the window (maximally) manually is different and doesn't clash with shufti's ability to resize its own window when browsing directories.
+If you wish to maximise a window horizontally or vertically, do it using shufti's maximise features or do it manually instead of using your window manager / desktop to do it.